Kyle-Verhoog/python-colouredlogs/README.rst

 Installation
 ------------

-The `coloredlogs` package is available on PyPI_ which means installation should be as simple as:
+The `colouredlogs` package is available on PyPI_ which means installation should be as simple as:

 .. code-block:: sh

-   $ pip install coloredlogs
+   $ pip install colouredlogs

 There's actually a multitude of ways to install Python packages (e.g. the `per user site-packages directory`_, `virtual environments`_ or just installing